PUBLICATIONS

 The Human Right to Water – Significance, Legal Status and Implications for Water Allocation, Hart Publishing, Oxford, 2012 (Paperback: 2014)

-" the first legal monograph on the right to water. ...
+"the first legal monograph on the right to water. ...
 The book is likely to become an essential standard reference for those interested in the right to water."
-(Kerstin Mechlem, RECIEL, Volume 22(2))
+(Kerstin Mechlem)

-"The ability to intertwine human rights with water allocation makes this book invaluable to the scholarship on the human right to water and sustainability" (Sanghamitra Padhy, Law and Politics Book Review, Vol. 23 No. 12)
+"The ability to intertwine human rights with water allocation makes this book invaluable to the scholarship on the human right to water and sustainability" (Sanghamitra Padhy)

 Edited Collections